kcs/yo-dem-analysis/README.md

 # Processing algorithms for SOTA summit analysis

+Implementation in the scripts folder.
+This folder can be added to QGIS Processing search path and will be automatically inserted into the Processing toolbox when QGIS starts

 ## Import Landserf summits

 1. add clipping border (optional) for example from GADM (gadm.org) select administrative division